Ong Sum Ping: Tomb

+Investigation

+The only Malay source that mentions Ong Sum Ping, is the Salasilah Raja-Raja Brunei (Genealogy of the Brunei Kings).
+Ong Sum Ping and his variation counterparts are not mentioned in the Yuan (1279–1368) or Ming (1368–1644) dynasties' official Chinese sources.
+Yet Ong has been referred to in Borneo lore as, among other things, the admiral of Zheng He's fleet, the governor of a purported Yuan province in Sabah, a Ming dynasty ambassador, and many more.
+The current study critically assess the plausibility of these various identities formed by Chinese writers, particularly from the turn of the 20th century.

+Legacy

 In 1947, a reef in the South China Sea for a short while was named 'Senping reef' 森屏礁 by the Government of the Republic of China in honour of Ong Sum Ping.
 In the Brunei capital of Bandar Seri Begawan, there is a street named after him, Jalan Ong Sum Ping, which is the only street in Brunei with a Chinese name.

 In popular culture

 Ong Sum Ping has been repeatedly cited as one of the main subjects in the legend of Mount Kinabalu.
-The legend tells of two Chinese delegates of the Ming — Ong Sum Ping and his well-built assistant Wang Kong — sent to capture a precious gemstone from the mountain which was being guarded by a dragon.
+The legend tells of two Chinese delegates of the Ming – Ong Sum Ping and his well-built assistant Wang Kong – sent to capture a precious gemstone from the mountain which was being guarded by a dragon.
 Using his wits, Ong Sum Ping swapped the pearl for a lit glass bottle.
 Wanting to get all the credit, Wang Kong snatched the retrieved treasure and ran away.
 Bitterly appalled by his trusted assistant's behaviour, Ong Sum Ping chose to stay behind in Brunei.